-- 7.1 With all Options proposing substantial works, whether in the form of refurbishment or partial regeneration, there would clearly be a significant financial cost attached to whichever route is pursued.
-Whilst CHMP's priority is to create better homes for its current and future tenants, it is also important to ensure that the selected Option is financially deliverable, as per NPPF paragraphs 173 to 177. - 7.2 CHMP and their consultants have derived the costs and associated values associated with each of the Options being considered in this report.
-This work has then fed into ongoing financial modelling, which gives consideration to the Options over a 50 year period. - 7.3 Due to commercial confidentiality, details associated with the financial modelling are not disclosed within this document, however, commentary on the outcomes of the ongoing financial modelling work is included below. - 7.4 The results of this work considering each of the three Options, indicates that although involving a greater level of up front cost, Option 3, for partial regeneration of the Estate is the most sensible solution over a period of 50 years as it would deliver the greatest regeneration benefits having regard to CHMP vision.
-Work is continuing to consider how units for private occupation could be incorporated into the scheme to enhance the overall viability. - 7.5 Options 1 and 2 would involve significant cost in the short term to bring the properties up to the appropriate standard.
+7.5 The results of this ongoing work indicates that Option 3, for the regeneration of the Estates is the most sensible solution over the 50 year life cycle as it would deliver the greatest regeneration benefits having regard to CHMP's vision and planning policy requirements, including the housing, socio-economic, place making and environmental benefits identified within this report.
+Regeneration therefore presents the most sensible and sustainable solution.
+Furthermore, CHMP is an affordable housing provider who has funding in place to deliver better quality affordable housing compared to current standards, which is the key driver for the regeneration.
+Extensive work has been undertaken on the emerging regeneration proposals, to incorporate homes for private occupation into the schemes to reduce the overall deficit and this will continue.

+- 7.6 Options 1 and 2 would involve significant cost in the short term to bring the properties up to the appropriate standard.
 However, these costs would only ensure the properties remain at the necessary standards for a relatively short period of time.
 Given the condition of the properties (as explored above) a significant level of further investment would be required over the next 50 years to maintain the properties at a liveable standard.
-As a result, Option 3 is the most sensible solution delivering the greatest regeneration benefits. - 7.6 In summary, the work that has and continues to be conducted by CHMP and their consultants indicates that partial regeneration (Option 3) of the Ravensbury Estate would be the most economic and deliverable Option having regard to ongoing financial modelling; therefore, this would be "justified" and "effective" and would therefore meet this soundness test of paragraph 182 of the NPPF.
+As a result, Option 3 is the most sensible solution delivering the greatest regeneration benefits. - 7.7 In summary, the work that has and continues to be conducted by CHMP and their consultants indicates that partial regeneration (Option 3) of the Estates would be the most economic and deliverable Option having regard to ongoing financial modelling; therefore, this would be "justified" and "effective" and would therefore meet this soundness test of paragraph 182 of the NPPF.